Title, Migrant, ESL, Bilingual

 Migrant—Migratory children who are failing or most at risk of failing to meet the State’s challenging academic standards

 Title I is the largest federal aid program.
 Services are designed to improve the educational performance of low-achieving children in high poverty schools.
-Under Title I, funds are distributed to schools with above average low income students to receive an equitable share of services.
-The purpose is to provide supplemental services to improve academic achievement of disadvantaged students.
+Under Title I, funds are distributed to schools with above-average low-income students to receive an equitable share of services.
+The purpose is to provide supplemental services to improve the academic achievement of disadvantaged students.
 Funds are used to provide activities that otherwise would not be funded.
 Teachers are funded to assist in reading and math.
-Some programs funded under Title I include Family Literacy, parent involvement, professional development and technology.
+Some programs funded under Title I include Family Literacy, parent involvement, professional development, and technology.

 Title III and ESL

 Title III and English as a Second Language consolidates the Bilingual Education Act with the Emergency Immigrant Education Program.
 Reform of the Act will focus existing programs on teaching English to limited English proficient (LEP) children including immigrant children.
 The purpose is to help ensure that children who are limited English proficient meet the same challenging State academic content and student achievement standards as all children.
 It is designed to develop agencies to develop and enhance high-quality programs.
 Parental and community participation in language instructional programs are provided for limited English proficient children.
 We currently use the LAS (Language Assessment Scales) to identify students who are limited or non-English proficient.
 The State Department of Education is currently developing a state assessment that all districts will be required to use.
 We currently have teachers who hold ESL endorsements.
 Fort Hays State University is offering courses in Liberal to provide teachers the opportunity to earn an ESL endorsement.